raklaptudirm/MkodeLang/README.md

          }

 ## Variables:
 Variables in Mkode are weak typed.
 Or, they have no paticular data type.
 But they are Static typed, or have to be declared.
+The default value of variables in Mkode is 0.
 Variable declaration:

     New:var[a,b,c];